 Commercial motor vehicle (CMV) operators can have a dramatic impact on vehicle efficiency and overall fuel consumption.
 The skill with which a driver controls a vehicle, the frequency of idling and average vehicle speed all play a role in how efficiently a vehicle is operated.
 An ATRI study found “eco-driving” training or coaching for drivers was used by more than half of the fleets that participated in the study and was the second most mentioned fuel-saving strategy being considered for deployment in the following year.[1]

 Research has shown that carriers can improve fleet fuel economy by training drivers to operate vehicles more efficiently.
 Drivers play a key role in obtaining the best possible fuel economy from their trucks since they control factors such as idle time, brake use, vehicle speed, and route selection.
-For example, a report completed by the American Trucking Associations’ (ATA) Technology and Maintenance Council found a 35 percent difference between the most and least efficient drivers.[2]
+For example, a report completed by the American Trucking Associations’ (ATA) Technology and Maintenance Council (TMC) found a 35 percent difference between the most and least fuel efficient drivers.[2]
 According to this report, the most fuel efficient drivers were consistently found to:

 - Maintain a high, but not maximum, average speed;